acclabmx/toolkit-micro-site-template/README.md

 ## Tutorials
 To familiarize yourself with using the toolkit, from setting up your account to creating folders/files, pages, subtopics, reviewing changes, and publishing them to the live toolkit website, check out the [Tutorials section](./Tutorials/index.md) for a step-by-step guide.

+Ready to dive in?
+Click on the tutorial that interests you and start enhancing your toolkit experience!

+### How to Create a GitHub Account

+Follow these [steps to create a GitHub account](./Tutorials/create-github-account.md) and join the toolkit community.

+### Create a Toolkit Repository

+Learn [how to set up your own toolkit repository](./Tutorials/create-a-toolkit.md) on GitHub for seamless collaboration.

+### How to Create a Branch on GitHub

+Explore the process of [creating branches on GitHub](./Tutorials/create-branch.md) to manage and isolate your toolkit development.

+### How to Create a Folder or File on GitHub

+Detailed instructions on [creating folders, files, pages, topics and sub-topics](./Tutorials/create-file.md) within your toolkit repository for organized content.

+### Manage merge request

+Guidance on [how to merge your changes to main branch](./Tutorials/merge-request.md) for a clear and effective team review and publish.

+### Write Your Content

+Guidance on [crafting and structuring your toolkit content](./Tutorials/write-content.md) for a clear and effective presentation.

+### Publish Your Changes to Live Website

+Understand the steps to [publish your changes](./Tutorials/publish.md), making them live on the toolkit website for the world to see.

 ## Customizing Configuration

 You can customize the site's configuration by editing the `_data/site_info.yml` and `_data/site_styles.yml` files.
 These files contain settings for the site's title, background color, and more.